josh-bone/AndroidCOVIDApp/README.md

 External Dependencies:

-We are using Espresso for instrumentation tests.
+We use Espresso for instrumentation tests.

-We are using Retrofit 2 for api requests from covid19api.com
+We use Retrofit 2 for api requests from covid19api.com

+Firebase is used for google sign-on, and we also take advantage of their Real Time Database to store the results of students' symptom-survey.